The Echorium Sequence: Songs

-The Songs are amplified through certain materials, including bluestone, khiz and water, and have most affect when sung to a relaxed individual by five Singers on the corners of a Pentangle.
-In addition to each Song's individual properties, they can all be used to contact Half Creatures, and communicate over distance with bluestones.
-The Singers have other magical abilities related to the Songs, including farlistening over great distances, and truthlistening to determine if someone is lying to them.
+The Songs are amplified through certain materials, including bluestone, khiz and water, and have the most effect when sung to a relaxed individual by five Singers on the corners of a Pentangle.
+In addition to each Song's individual properties, they can all be used to contact Half Creatures and communicate over distance with bluestones.
+The Singers have other magical abilities related to the Songs, including listening over great distances and listening to determine if someone is lying to them.

 Half Creatures

 Half Creatures are half-human, half-animal sentient beings living in secluded areas of the world.
 All Half Creatures are protected under treaty from being hunted or enslaved, and while not all can speak aloud, they can communicate using Wild Speech with each other, and with certain Singer novices.
 There are four types, each with distinct abilities and ways of life.

 Merlee

-Merlee are half-fish, half-humans inhabiting the seas around the Isle of Echoes.
+Merlee is half-fish, half-humans inhabiting the seas around the Isle of Echoes.
 They live in large shoals, each presided over by one dominant male.
-Their children hatch from eggs, and at a young age resemble tadpoles which live in pouches inside their mothers.
+Their children hatch from eggs, and at a young age resemble tadpoles, which live in pouches inside their mothers.
 Merlee have the power to control the weather on the ocean, creating storms, mists or clear days depending on their mood and their relationship with those on the ships currently travelling.
 They are notoriously forgetful, and may have to be reminded several times to maintain the weather asked of them.
 Although they cannot speak human languages, the merlee have a close relationship with Singers, and often communicate through Wild Speech with novices on the Isle, although they are closest to Rialle, who maintained to ability to speak with them into adulthood and lives in a cave in order to remain close to them.